Manuel Hidalgo (footballer): Johor Darul Ta'zim

 On 11 March 2024, Hidalgo was rewarded with a move to the Malaysian champions Johor Darul Ta'zim.
 However, he was immediately loaned out to former club Sri Pahang.

 Sri Pahang (loan)

-On 11 March 2024, Hidalgo returned to Sri Pahang but on loan ahead of the 2024–25 Malaysia Super League season.
-During the second leg of the 2024–25 Malaysia Cup quarter-final on 22 December, Hidalgo scored his first career hat-trick against Perak in a 3–3 draw which sees Sri Pahang advance to the semi-final with a 4–3 aggregate.
+On 11 March 2024, Hidalgo returned to Sri Pahang on loan ahead of the 2024–25 Malaysia Super League season.
+During the second leg of the 2024–25 Malaysia Cup quarter-final on 22 December, Hidalgo scored his first career hat-trick against Perak in a 3–3 draw which saw Sri Pahang advance to the semi-final with a 4–3 aggregate.

 Kuala Lumpur City (loan)

 After a successful loan move to Sri Pahang, on 2 July 2025, Hidalgo signed with Kuala Lumpur City on loan from Johor Darul Ta'zim.

+International career

+On 17 September 2026, Hidalgo was cleared by FIFA to represent Malaysia as a naturalized player after living in the country for more than five years.
+He was called up for the national team on the same day in preparation for the 2026 FIFA ASEAN Cup.
+He made his international debut for the Malaysia national team against Bangladesh on 25 September 2026.